isomerpages/govtech-gobusiness-main/pages/ipgrow/covenant-chambers.md

 *"Ronald has good knowledge of IP law.
 He guided us to formulate the IP policy which was very clear, positive, and easy to understand.
 Indeed, one of our colleagues commented on the IP policy as an excellent document.
 He was prompt in delivering his service and answered all our doubts.
 Our management was impressed with his presentation.
 He went the extra mile (time) to ensure that he had fulfilled his responsibilities.
 Overall, Ronald is an approachable and down-to-earth lawyer."* - Mr Lim G.P.

 *"Ronald and team have been dependable as legal counsels and are knowledgeable within their fields of expertise.
-Their service quality has been on point as well- their turnaround times for advice, and care for our business has made us advocates for their firm and their cause. we have referred a handful of clients and cases to Ronald and team and continue to trust them with the work that we’ve cut out for them."* - Mr N. Hu, Co-Founder.
+Their service quality has been on point as well- their turnaround times for advice, and care for our business has made us advocates for their firm and their cause. we have referred a handful of clients and cases to Ronald and team and continue to trust them with the work that we've cut out for them."* - Mr N. Hu, Co-Founder.

-*"It’s been a pleasure working with Ronald.
+*"It's been a pleasure working with Ronald.
 I sent inquiries to 3 firms before deciding on Ronald.
 Ronald was the only one who replied personally, and his response was fast as well.
-His replies always had a personal touch and was willing to share his preliminary thoughts even though he wasn’t appointed yet.
+His replies always had a personal touch and was willing to share his preliminary thoughts even though he wasn't appointed yet.
 We appointed Ronald for advisory and contract drafting.
 Throughout the engagement, he was very patient to incorporate our requirements and explaining the different legal terminologies.
 Overall, we made the right choice work engaging Ronald, and look forward to future engagements with him again.
 Kudos to Ronald & the team!"* - Mr L. Lim, Managing Partner.